IAHPC BOOK REVIEWS

 Roger Woodruff, MD (Australia)

-Dr. Woodruff is a Lifetime Member of the IAHPC Board; his bio is at http://www.hospicecare.com/Bio/r_woodruff.htm
+Dr. Woodruff is a Lifetime Member of the IAHPC Board and past Chair.
+His bio may be found at http://www.hospicecare.com/Bio/r_woodruff.htm

 View over 100+ IAHPC hospice & palliative care book reviews

 Note for authors and publishers: If you wish to have your book reviewed, please send to: